 He curled his lip at me in a silent snarl and I fought the urge to blow him a kiss, about ninety-eight percent sure that Dominic would crush the bones in my hand like a tube of toothpaste before I even finished the mocking gesture.
-The man beside him patted his shoulder in a way that reminded me of a grandma with an infinite amount of patience and, much to my surprise, the Alpha actually calmed down a bit, taking a deep breath before addressing Inga and Finley again.
+The broad-shouldered boulder of a man beside him patted his shoulder in a way that reminded me of a grandma with an infinite amount of patience and, much to my surprise, the Alpha actually calmed down a bit, taking a deep breath before addressing Inga and Finley again.

 "This doesn't concern him.
 It isn't his ass on the line here.
 It's mine."

 Finley opened his mouth, no doubt just because he enjoyed hearing himself speak, but Inga cut him off.

 "And that's exactly why you of all people are not allowed inside.
 We've already explained this to you earlier.
 Are you getting hard of hearing in your old age, warg, or is it just your head that's hard?"